atmire/Elsevier/README.md

 More information about the Institutional Repository Program and the corresponding policies can be found on [http://dev.elsevier.com/ir_cris_vivo.html](http://dev.elsevier.com/ir_cris_vivo.html)

+### <a name="https"></a> HTTPS support: April 2017 status

+Reports related to malfunctioning HTTPS calls are currently under investigation.
+The patch should be fully functional on HTTP.
+If you run into any HTTPS or SSL certificate related errors, please report them by creating a Github Issue.

 ## <a name="installation"></a> Installation